Prajjwal-sahu/gemini-streamlit-chatbot/README.md

 - **Model**: The app uses `gemini-2.5-flash` by default.
 You can change it in `main.py`
 - **API Key**: Store your Google API key in the `.env` file

-## Screenshots

-[Add screenshots of your app here]

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## License